 Sweet Pea & Spinach Soup

-The architectural foundation of this dish relies on a highly concentrated aromatic sweat.
-Slowly rendering diced white onions in melted butter extracts their natural sugars.
-Violently deglazing this hot pan with dry sherry lifts the caramelized fond from the metal, boiling the sharp alcohol down into a dark, complex, sweet-and-savory syrup that brilliantly anchors the earthy flavors of the fresh baby spinach.
+The foundation of this soup is a deeply flavorful aromatic base.
+Slowly cooking diced white onions in melted butter draws out their natural sweetness.
+A bold splash of dry sherry deglazes the pan, lifting all those caramelized bits from the bottom and cooking the alcohol down into a dark, complex syrup.
+This concentrated, sweet-and-savory base brilliantly anchors the earthy, fresh flavor of the baby spinach.

-Once the vegetables are completely tender, the execution demands aggressive mechanical friction.
-Submerging a high-speed immersion blender directly into the heavy cast-iron pot shears the starches and aromatics into a perfectly unified, opaque liquid suspension.
-This rapid blending traps the brilliant, vibrant green color before it oxidizes.
+Once the vegetables are completely tender, an immersion blender plunged directly into the pot does all the work.
+A thorough blending shears the softened peas and spinach into a perfectly smooth, opaque liquid in seconds.
+Moving quickly at this stage is key — rapid blending locks in that brilliant, vibrant green color before it has a chance to fade.

-To complete the bisque, the thermal energy is lowered to safely fold in heavy whipping cream and fresh lemon juice.
-This lactic enrichment binds the emulsion without breaking the dairy proteins, yielding a profoundly rich soup with a luxurious, velvety mouthfeel.
+To finish the soup, lower the heat and gently fold in heavy whipping cream and a squeeze of fresh lemon juice.
+This creamy enrichment rounds out the flavors without overwhelming the delicate pea and spinach base, yielding a profoundly rich soup with a luxurious, velvety mouthfeel.

 Ingredients